Julcatan/surfs_up/README.md

 Summary:

-The climate in Oahu is very similar in June and December and is suitable for a surf/ice cream shop.
+The temperatures in Oahu are very similar is very similar with average temperatures in the low 70s.

+and is suitable for a surf/ice cream shop.
 The variance in temperatures make it easy to plan.
 Because this analysis only looks at the temperatures, I would recommend additional analysis of some other data points e.g.

 - precipitation and ....